FlowFuse/flowfuse/docs/install/docker/aws-marketplace.md

 ### DNS

-To make use of the AWS Machine image you will need a DNS Domain to host both the FlowForge application and the Node-RED instances you create.
+To make use of the AWS Machine image you will need a DNS Domain to host both the FlowFuse application and the Node-RED instances you create.

 For example if you use `ff.example.com` then the FlowFuse application will run on `https://forge.ff.example.com` and Node-RED would be on `https://[instance-name].ff.example.com`.